Rockyhubdev/TryBotX/README.md

 ---

+# TryBotX

-**TryBotX** is a customizable Fortnite cosmetic bot that can be used for fun or personal projects.
-This bot allows you to change skins, backpacks, pickaxes, gliders, emotes, and level using official Fortnite cosmetic IDs.
-It is designed to run using your own Epic Games account configured as a bot.
+**TryBotX** is a customizable Fortnite cosmetic bot for personal use and fun experiments.
+It allows you to change your cosmetics (skin, back bling, pickaxe, glider, emote, and level) using official Fortnite cosmetic IDs.
+The bot runs locally on your machine and uses your own Epic Games account.

+> ⚠️ We are **not affiliated with Epic Games**.
+This is a **community-made bot** for private use only.
+Use responsibly.

 ---

 ## 🔧 Features

+- Change cosmetics in real-time using chat commands
-- Set default cosmetics: skin, pickaxe, emote, backpack, glider, and more
+- Set default configuration for all cosmetics
-- Custom bot username
-- Use your own Epic account credentials securely via `.env`
-- Organized cosmetic ID system
+- Editable `.env` file for personal setup
-- Light-weight and easy to edit
+- Lightweight and easy to configure
-- Future support for community-made mods (planned)
+- Works locally with your Epic account
+- Owner-only control (only one person can send commands)

 ---